 (Brace yourself, it's tough love time):

-As the Co-organizer of TEDxAtlanta and a speaker coach, I've worked extensively on both speaker curation and coaching the speakers towards the stage for their Talk.
-There are many misconceptions about what it takes to get on stage, so before you decide to work with me, here's a few things you should know.
+As the former co-organizer of TEDxAtlanta and a speaker coach, I've worked extensively on both speaker curation and coaching the speakers towards the stage for their Talk.
+There are many misconceptions about what it takes to get on stage, so before you decide to work with me, here are a few things you should know.